niallmcc/fontastic/README.md

 ```
 ## Usage - materialise.py

-Just download zip containing latest material design icons (~500Mb) to the cache folder and
+* Download zip containing latest material design icons (~500Mb) to the cache folder and
 index it ready for extraction:

 ```